jveilleux/FarmFreshWeb/view-orders.md

 You can also sort the rows according to the contents of a column.
 For example, if you click on the Order Date column title, the table will be arranged in chronological order, according to the value in this field.
 Clicking the Name column heading will arrange the table in alphabetical order of the customer’s name.

-\*Note: The price column lists prices exclusive of fees, but will include GST if the product is set as GST inclusive.
+\*Note: The price column lists prices exclusive of fees, but will include Tax if the product is set as Tax inclusive.
 Fees will re-calculate if you edit orders.

 ### Examples of using Bulk Order Management:

 #### Example 1: You have a stock shortage, and must reduce customer order quantities for a certain product.

-In your current order cycle, customers placed orders for 20kg of tomatoes.
-Unfortunately there was a storm, and you were only able to harvest 10kg.
+In your current order cycle, customers placed orders for 20 lb of tomatoes.
+Unfortunately there was a storm, and you were only able to harvest 10 lb.
 You need to identify all customers who ordered tomatoes, and half their orders for tomatoes.

 This can be done in bulk order management, as follows: